codeDeviator/React.js/README.md

 ## What is React ?
 ReactJS, also known as React, is a popular front-end JavaScript library for building user interfaces, particularly for single-page applications where you need a fast, interactive user experience.
 It was developed by Facebook and is widely used for creating dynamic and interactive web applications.
 ## Advantages of React
+### It is composable

+Composition is a function of combining parts or elements to form a whole.
+In the old days of web development, a website was usually a single HTML page.
+So, a lot of time those web pages ended up being very long with thousands of lines of HTML codes.
+With modern frameworks like React, we can divide these codes and put it in custom components.
+Then we can utilize these components and integrate them into one place.
+Hence the code becomes a lot more maintainable and flexible.
 ### Easy to Learn

-ReactJS is much easier to learn and use.
-It comes with a good supply of documentation, tutorials, and training resources.
+ReactJS is easy to learn and use.
+A lot of documentation, tutorials, and training resources are available on the internet.
 Any developer who comes from a JavaScript background can easily understand and start creating web apps using React in a few days.

 ### Reusability